-A tour to the astonishing Briksdal Glacier – an arm of the famous Jostedal Glacier – from Olden is highly recommended.
-The excursion takes you through a beautiful valley, passing by numerous waterfalls descending from glacier ice, before an awe-inspiring panoramic view of Briksdal takes your breath away from across a tranquil lake.
+On a tour you can witness the famous Jostedal Glacier and one of its most famous 'arms', the Briksdal Glacier.
+The excursion takes you through a beautiful valley, passing by numerous waterfalls descending from glacier ice, before you get to experience a panoramic view of Briksdal from across a tranquil lake.

 Elsewhere, a journey from Olden through the winding roads of the Kjenndalen Valley takes in the mighty Kjenndalen Glacier and postcard-perfect Lovatnet Lake.

 Olden is also the perfect port for Fred.
 Olsen’s RIB adventures.
 In operation on all four ships in our ocean-going fleet, our RIB crafts can take guests even closer to the wonders of spectacular regions and destinations on earth, and in Olden you can join a tour to immerse yourself in the beauty of the surrounding fjordland in a way few others get to enjoy.

 Fjord Kayaking (Eidfjord)